 Why Do People Overshare in the First Place?

-Ashley Varner, a life coach and author, states that the action of oversharing stems from emotions that come from our thoughts.
-Everyone has their own reasons for sharing too much online, but some reasons are more common than others.
+Ashley Varner, a life coach and author, states that oversharing stems from emotions that come from our thoughts.
+Everyone has reasons for sharing too much online, but some are more common than others.

-Fear of missing out, or FOMO, is another factor why people reveal something they shouldn’t.
-When you see others live your dream life that you for some reason can’t keep up with, oversharing seems like the only option to let others know you’re not behind in life.
+Fear of missing out, or FOMO, is another reason people reveal something they shouldn’t.
+When you see others live your dream life that you can’t keep up with for some reason, oversharing seems like the only option to let others know you’re not behind in life.

 Dangers of Location-Sharing on Social Networks

 One of them is the possibility of stalking and harassment.
 If you regularly share your real-time location with your followers, stalkers and other malicious individuals may use it to their advantage.
 They can easily find you and follow you home or, even worse, harm you in physical ways.
-This is especially dangerous to share your location in high-crime areas or countries where local social media users regularly track tagged locations, such as Turkey and India.
+Sharing your location in high-crime areas or countries where local social media users regularly track tagged locations, such as Turkey and India, is especially dangerous.

 Domestic violence survivors are those who especially should be careful about what they divulge on social networks.
-Some abusers may do all it takes to find their victims, and through location-sharing, the latter make it much easier for the former.
-Privacy and safety and the main priorities of domestic violence survivors.
-So, if you were abused by your partner in the past, carefully consider whether it’s worth divulging your location.
+Using Pink Video Chat, which provides random calls with random people, can expose your location or identity without your knowledge.
+Some abusers may do all it takes to find their victims.
+Through location‑sharing, the latter makes it much easier for the former: privacy and safety are the main priorities of domestic violence survivors.
+So, if your partner abused you in the past, carefully consider whether it’s worth divulging your location.

 How to Protect Your Location Privacy

-The thing is, you don’t have to tag your location on social media for others to track you down.
-If you just turn on location services on your phone or have automatic geotagging turned on in your camera, it won’t take much time for tech-savvy individuals to see where you are.
-So, make sure to check and turn off location settings on your phone and social platforms you’re registered on.
+You don’t have to tag your location on social media for others to track you down.
+If you turn on location services on your phone or have automatic geotagging turned on in your camera, it won’t take much time for tech-savvy individuals to see where you are.
+So, check and turn off location settings on your phone and social platforms you’re registered on.

-And, of course, don’t share your location manually.
+Of course, don’t share your location manually.
 Even the background can give away where you are, especially if it’s a popular tourist destination.
-It’s a good idea to post photos from such places after you get home for safety concerns.
+For safety concerns, it’s a good idea to post photos from such places after you get home.

 All this may seem too much.
 After all, some people think, “But who would need to track me down?
 I’m not a celebrity.”
 Well, the reality is different.
 You don’t have to be a famous person for a stalker to think that you’re worth their attention.
-So, it’s a good practice to avoid sharing your location on social networking sites, no matter how tempting it is.
+So, it’s a good practice to avoid sharing your location on social networking sites, no matter how tempting.